 Dr. Tyler R. Johnston is UCI Health orthopaedic surgeon who is fellowship trained in both sports medicine and shoulder surgery.
 He specializes in the treatment of sports-related musculoskeletal injuries of the upper and lower extremities.

-His clinical expertise includes arthroscopic reconstructive techniques for the meniscus, ACL and other knee ligaments, as well as shoulder instability, rotator cuff repair and complex shoulder replacement.
+His clinical expertise includes arthroscopic reconstructive techniques for the ACL, meniscus and other ligaments, as well as rotator cuff repair, complex shoulder replacement and shoulder instability.

-Johnston is the author of numerous manuscripts in peer-reviewed orthopaedics and sports medicine journals.
-With a background in mechanical engineering, he also maintains academic interests in biomechanics, surgical decision-making and technique development, as well as clinical outcomes research.
+He is the author of numerous manuscripts in peer-reviewed orthopaedics and sports medicine journals.
+Having earned a master's degree in mechanical engineering at Stanford University, he also maintains academic interests in biomechanics, surgical decision-making and technique development, as well as clinical outcomes research.
 He is an invited lecturer on these topics both nationally and internationally.